-Textbooks are issued free of charge at the beginning of the school year.
-Once a student accepts a textbook, he/she is responsible for its care.
+Textbooks and class novels are issued free of charge at the beginning of the school year.
+Once a student accepts a textbook or class novel, he/she is responsible for its care.
 The student will be expected to pay for any excessive wear, damage, or loss when textbooks are collected at the end of the year.